openfisca/openfisca-doc/contribute/README.md

 - Si vous modifiez le nom d'une formule ou variable, en créez ou souhaitez en faire disparaître, consultez les [règles de rédaction des messages de commit](https://github.com/openfisca/openfisca-france/wiki/Messages-de-commit).

+## Writing some legislation

+From the point of view of someone (developer, economist, etc.) who wants to implement a part of the legislation, for example a new benefit, here are some key steps:

+- understand the part of the legislation you want to implement
+- identify the variable dependencies using the [legislation explorer](http://legislation.openfisca.fr/)
+- identify the new variables you need to implement
+- write the new variables with their formulas
+- store the new parameters
+- if you implement a part of the official legislation, your code should go in OpenFisca-France, but if you implement a new idea or a future reform, your code should go in an extension.

 ## EN